alpersonalwebsite/medical-image-annotation-job/README.md

 This dataset has 118 rows.
 Figure Eight (in its Best Practices section for Test Questions) recommends having between 50 to 100.
 I talked with my mentor and we both agreed that a good formula would be 8 questions per every 100 rows.
 So, in this case we could have 8 or 9 test questions.
-The rubric (as well) stipules: “You should plan to include at least 5% test questions to mix into your training set or about 1 test question for every 19 data points you want to label”.
+The rubric (as well) stipules: "You should plan to include at least 5% test questions to mix into your training set or about 1 test question for every 19 data points you want to label".
 We also want to have a proper distribution.
 For 2 real labels (Yes/No) each one should represent 50% (we want to train our contributors to all possibilities in our dataset, avoiding biases).
-The label “Not Sure” is just to cover failing cases (where contributor cannot decide).
-We don’t provide “Not Sure” examples given that we would end biasing classificators and setting falsie scenarios: we are the ones who have to ensure answer certainty in the Quality process and the data which classificators are going to contrast against their answers.
+The label "Not Sure" is just to cover failing cases (where contributor cannot decide).
+We don’t provide "Not Sure" examples given that we would end biasing classificators and setting falsie scenarios: we are the ones who have to ensure answer certainty in the Quality process and the data which classificators are going to contrast against their answers.

 ### Improving a Test Question